AdaCore/spark2014/lrm/source/packages.rst

    ``constituents`` of the *abstract_*\ ``state_names`` declared in the ``package_specification``.

 #.
-A ``constituent`` with a ``property_list`` is used to indicate the
+A ``constituent`` with an ``option_list`` is used to indicate the
-   ``properties`` that apply to the constituent.
+   ``options`` that apply to the constituent.

 #.
-A **null** ``constituent_list`` indicates that the named absract state has no
+A **null** ``constituent_list`` indicates that the named abstract state has
-   constituents.
+   no constituents.
 The state abstraction does not represent any actual state at all.
-[This feature may be useful to minimise changes to Global and Depends aspects if it is believed that a package may have some extra state in the future, or if hidden state is removed.]
+[This feature may be useful to minimize changes to Global and Depends aspects if it is believed that a package may have some extra state in the future, or if hidden state is removed.]